-Robert Morris University sponsors the annual Pittsburgh Speakers Series, a series of seven different lectures, on seven evenings, at Heinz Hall from October through April.
-Our distinguished speakers share with the audience their unique experiences and perspectives on a wide variety of topics - from world affairs and politics, to history and the environment, to books and authors, to business and economics, to the arts and entertainment.
-For those who wish to ask the speaker questions, an exciting question and answer session follows each lecture.
+Robert Morris University sponsors the annual Robert Morris University sponsors the annual Pittsburgh Speakers Series, seven different lectures on seven evenings at Heinz Hall.
+Our distinguished speakers share their unique experiences and perspectives on a wide variety of topics, from world affairs and politics to history and the environment, to books and authors, to business and economics, to the arts and entertainment.
+An exciting question and answer session follows each lecture.

 Oct.
 14 - John Irving achieved critical and popular acclaim with his 1978 novel The World According to Garp.
 Several of his 14 novels have been bestsellers, and five have been adapted to film, including The Cider House Rules, The World According to Garp, and The Hotel New Hampshire.
 Irving won an Academy Award for best adapted screenplay for his script for The Cider House Rules.

 Nov.
 4 - Dr. Sanjay Gupta is the multiple Emmy Award-winning chief medical correspondent for CNN.
 Gupta, a practicing neurosurgeon, played an integral role in CNN’s reporting on health and medical news for American Morning, Anderson Cooper 360°, and CNN documentaries, as well as anchoring the weekend medical affairs program Sanjay Gupta, MD.